squid808/gShell/README.md

 gShell is a project that primarily aims to make all Google APIs available through Microsoft PowerShell, starting with the Administrative APIs.
 As a result, gShell also provides dotNet developers with a [framework to ease the burden of authenticating and calling on the APIs in dotNet](https://github.com/squid808/gShell/wiki/DotNet-Guide).

 ###What's New?
 Version 0.0.6.0 is now released!
 This release makes the [Directory and Reports APIs available to .Net developers](https://github.com/squid808/gShell/wiki/DotNet-Guide) with the gShell authentication built in.
-Five new Cmdlets based on the Reports API have been added, a new parameter to update a user's OrgUnit has been added to Set-GAUser, Caching has been removed and the GADrive cmdlets have been removed for the time being.
+Five new Cmdlets based on the Reports API have been added, two existing have been updated, Caching has been removed and the GADrive cmdlets have been removed for the time being.
 [Check out the News page for more!](https://github.com/squid808/gShell/wiki/News)

 ###PowerShell Cmdlets for Google APIs